 Seattle Audubon has an excellent booklet called Gardening for Life Guide that is full of community resources for creating and maintaining a backyard sanctuary.

 The National Wildlife Federation sells a variety of items about creating backyard sanctuaries and attracting wildlife.

 The Humane Society of the United States

-The HSUS' Urban Wildlife Sanctuary Program encourages homeowners to improve their properties for wildlife.
+The HSUS' Humane Backyard Program encourages homeowners to improve their properties for wildlife.